SherG/tester1/site/content/services/_index.md

     text: >
       Many of our clients have questions about diet trends, popular supplements, and superfoods.
 We can provide expert advice on how to eat for wellness.
-  - heading: Personal Training for Travelers
+  - heading: Remote training for travelers
     imageUrl: >-
       https://res.cloudinary.com/icecloud7/image/upload/q_auto,f_auto/v1562318438/remote-strength-training_xgtwqf.png
     text: >-